bftj/bftj.github.io/guides/cpp-intro.md

 # This code example

-This guide will use the following code example called blinky to explain how to use C++ with mbed.
+This guide will use the "Hello World! of embedded development, "blinky", to explain how to use C++ with mbed.
-This program flashes a LED on the development board on and off.
+The blinky program flashes a LED on the development board on and off.

 ```cpp
 #include "mbed.h"